muggy8/stateless/api.md

 ScopeInstance.append(ScopeInstance.element(), DOMelement)
 ```

-The append function acts partly as an alius for include while also providing a method of adding another Scope instance as a child of the current Scope.
+The append function acts partly as an alias for include while also providing a method of adding another Scope instance as a child of the current Scope.
 When a Scope is added as a child of the current scope, the child scope will inherit via prototypal inheritance from the parent Scope from the javascript level. this means that if a parent has a function defined in it's scope, all child Scopes will have access to the function.
-This doesn't mean that event listeners are transfered over as those are attached to the element rather than the Javascript object.
+This doesn't mean that event listeners are transferred over as those are attached to the element rather than the Javascript object.

 When a element or an html string is provided the the object to append, the object is added to the Scope's template in the same way that [include()](#scopeinclude) adds an element to the selected target.
 If another scope is provided, that Scope is made a child of the current scope and the html elements that the appended Scope references is then added to the parent Scope's DOM Element's as the child of the selected element.